marcglasberg/i18n_extension/README.md

 I'm always interested in creating packages to reduce boilerplate.
-For example, [async_redux](https://pub.dev/packages/async_redux/) is about Redux without boilerplate, and [align_positioned](https://pub.dev/packages/align_positioned) is about creating layouts using less widgets.
+For example, [async_redux](https://pub.dev/packages/async_redux/) is about Redux without boilerplate, and [align_positioned](https://pub.dev/packages/align_positioned) is about creating layouts using fewer widgets.
 This current package is also about reducing boilerplate for translations, so it doesn't do anything you can't already do with plain old `Localizations.of(context)`.

-That said, this package is meant both for the one person app developer and the big company team.
+That said, this package is meant both for the one person app developer, and the big company team.
 It has you covered in all stages of your translation efforts:

 1. When you create your widgets, it makes it easy for you to define which strings should be